Colon haunts Mets again as Reds post win | Devdiscourse

 Pinch hitter Christian Colon delivered a tiebreaking single off Seth Lugo with two outs in the eighth inning Saturday afternoon and the host Cincinnati Reds posted a 3-2 victory over the New York Mets.
-New York (80-74) fell four games behind Milwaukee for the second wild-card spot and saw its elimination number lowered to five.
-The Brewers were hosting the Pittsburgh Pirates later Saturday.
+The loss, combined with Milwaukee's 10-1 victory over Pittsburgh, put New York (80-74) 4 1/2 games behind the Brewers for the second wild-card spot.
+It also dropped the Mets' elimination number down to four.

 Kuhnel (1-0) struck out Pete Alonso to end the eighth and earned his first career win after Amir Garrett got the first two outs.
 Raisel Iglesias struck out Robinson Cano, Wilson Ramos and Michael Conforto in the ninth to convert his 34th save in 38 chances.
 Aristides Aquino and Iglesias had RBI singles in the first inning off Zack Wheeler following a fielding error by third baseman Todd Frazier and the Reds threatened numerous times before Colon's big hit.